pdjr-beatrice/log/README.md

 \[__>__|__!__\]_label-1_ _label-1.1_ _url_

-where _label-1_ and _label-1.1_ serve both a documentary and identification role and _url_ gives the path to the data value that should be stored in the log.
+where _label-1_ and _label-1.1_ serve both a documentary and identification role and _url_ gives the path to the Signal K data value that should be stored in the log.
-Whilst all the data I use derives from my Signal K server, any data source that can supply JSON data in response to an HTTP GET request on *url* can be used.

 The '>' character at the beginning of an enquiry identifies it as conditional and it will only be processed if processing of the immediately preceeding